- Symptoms and Signs

 Manifestations of Partial Seizures by Site

-Epilepsia partialis continua , a rare disorder, causes focal motor seizures that usually involve the arm, hand, or one side of the face; seizures recur every few seconds or minutes for days to years at a time.
-In adults, the cause is usually a structural lesion (eg, stroke).
-In children, it is usually a focal cerebral cortical inflammatory process (eg, Rasmussen encephalitis), possibly caused by a chronic viral infection or by autoimmune processes.
+Epilepsia partialis continua, a rare disorder, causes focal motor seizures that usually involve the arm, hand, or one side of the face; seizures recur every few seconds or minutes for days to years at a time.
+The cause is usually

 Complex partial seizures are often preceded by an aura.
 During the seizure, patients may stare.
 Consciousness is impaired, but patients have some awareness of the environment (eg, they purposefully withdraw from noxious stimuli).
 The following may also occur: